charlierudolph/dependency-lint/README.md

 ## How it works
 `dependency-lint` compares the node modules listed in your `package.json` and the node modules it determines are used.
 A node module is used if:

 * it is required in a javascript file (or a file that transpiles to javascript)
-* one of its executables is used in a script in your `package.json`
+* one of its executables is used in a script in your `package.json` or in a shell script

 Since this does not cover all the possible ways that a node module can be used, `dependency-lint` can be [configured](docs/configuration.md#ignoreerrors)